-What is the the goals of the ambitious project?
+What is the ambitious goal of the project?

 Rapidly changing environments create both an opportunity to understand eco-evolutionary processes in biological systems, and a pressing need to identify species that may be vulnerable to environmental change.
 Our team has two ongoing, long-term projects focused on American kestrels and golden eagles to address questions about emerging environmental threats, and behavioral and evolutionary processes that affect population resilience.
 Students will participate in field and laboratory activities, and develop writing, communication, and data analysis skills.

 - Join our team to learn about the biology migratory birds, from their genetics to their landscape distribution, and conduct research on how birds are responding to environmental change.

 - Experience conducting research in field (handling birds, sampling environment, technology) and laboratory (processing samples, DNA extraction, image evaluation) settings; data management and analysis, R programming, scientific method, communication of research results to scientists, stakeholders, and the public.

 - Methodologies used in this project: coding and coding software, fieldwork, K-12 outreach and collaboration, laboratory testing, quantitative research methods, and writing.

 - Environmental Studies Program

 Dr. Julie Heath is a Professor in the Department of Biological Sciences and operates the Avian Ecology and Conservation Lab.
 Contact Dr. Heath at email@example.com